 Following are the course descriptions of all the courses that Global Ministries University offers.
-The TH preceding course numbers indicates a master’s level course.
+The TH preceding course numbers indicates a master’s level course, IPA/IPE designates a Master of Divinity required course.
 Courses for doctoral level programs will have a letter designation of DM for the Doctor of Ministry or a DR for the Doctor of Theology instead of TH on student’s Program Schedule.

 TH415 Healing and Rehabilitation of the Prisoner This course will tap on how a prisoner can heal and re-habilitate.
 This course deals directly with the origin causes of crime, violence, and addiction and offers a realistic approach to affecting growth that speaks particularly to the challenges facing incarcerated men and women.